 Many times, I have shared with you the interesting history of Panama (a country that offers way more than the infamous Canal).

-One of the notable historic moments of the country is related to certain pirate named Henry Morgan (he was a fierce pirate even though we remember him for the rum brand).
+One of the notable historic moments of the country is related to a certain pirate named Henry Morgan (he was a fierce pirate even though we remember him for the rum brand).
 On one of his deadly attacks, Morgan started by seizing the fortified city of Portobelo (on the Caribbean side) and then captured the Fort San Lorenzo (a fort built to protect the mouth of the Chagres River).
 The pirates used the river to reach the original Panama City (Panama La Vieja).
-The city ended looted, sacked and burned.
+The city ended looted, sacked, and burned.

 But that wasn’t the end of Panama City.
 The Spaniards settled in a peninsula completely isolated by the sea about a mile away from the original founding site.
 This time they built defensive walls to protect the city from future attacks.

 Today, the second settlement of Panama City is known as “Casco Viejo”, “Casco Antiguo” or “San Felipe”.
 Others know it as the historic or colonial district of Panama.
 Well, it doesn’t matter how you call this place.
-What matters is that this is a must visit destination if you visit the city.
+What matters is that this is a must-visit destination if you visit the city.

-The area exhibits a mix of architectural styles: Caribbean, Art Deco, Spanish Colonial and even French influences.
+The area exhibits a mix of architectural styles: Caribbean, Art Deco, Spanish Colonial, and even French influences.
 There are about 800 buildings presenting gorgeous and colorful facades.
-Since the UNESCO declared the quarter a World Heritage Site in 2003, the private and public sectors have been working in restoration and conservation efforts.
+Since UNESCO declared the quarter a World Heritage Site in 2003, the private and public sectors have been working in restoration and conservation efforts.

 Your own body provides the perfect medium to explore the area.
 Yes, I am referring to your legs.
 I didn’t find the Casco Antiguo too big.
 Therefore, an easy walking tour can help you to appreciate the details that make this place unique.